Skip to content

 public static void main(String arg[]){

-// driver: driver to use for the database to be used
+// driver: driver to be used for the database to be processed

-// urlBase: JDBC URL of the database to use
+// urlBase: jdbc url of the database to be used

 // separator: string separating fields in query results